Nirosshh/speech2speech-llm-benchmark/README.md

 ## Notes

-- Do not commit your API keys.
 - Latency depends on network and time of day.
 Run each test several times and report the average.
-- You can commit `results_latency.csv` as evidence with your slide screenshots.